nick-murray/gee-global-intertidal-change-data-descriptor/README.md

 * A minimum mapping unit is applied to the data, please refer to the published paper.
 * Please contact the corresponding author of the published paper to request any additional data from the study (such as probability layers for the years between t1 and t7)

+Please see the usage notes on the the Global Intertidal Change website (http://www.globalintertidalchange.org) for further information.
 #### Data
-The datasets generated for this study area available for viewing at the Global Intertidal Change website (http://www.globalintertidalchange.org).
+The data generated for this study area available for viewing at the Global Intertidal Change website (http://www.globalintertidalchange.org).

-For analysis, they are made directly available in the Google Earth Engine data catalogue (Murray Global Tidal Wetland Change).
+For analysis, they are made directly available in the Google Earth Engine data catalogue (Murray Global Tidal Wetland Change v1.0 (1999-2019)).

-The dataset are also available as shards from GCP Cloud Storage and can be downloaded using the `gsutil` command  `gsutil -m cp "gs://gic_exports/gic-2019-v1-0/*.tif" "PATH-TO-LOCAL-FOLDER"`
+The data are also available as shards from GCP Cloud Storage and can be downloaded using the `gsutil` command  `gsutil -m cp "gs://gic_exports/gic-2019-v1-0/*.tif" "PATH-TO-LOCAL-FOLDER"`

 #### Licence
 These data products are licensed under a Creative Commons Attribution 4.0 International License.
 [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)